conflux-fans/btcl2s/articles/stacks/en/stacks.md

 The Stacks blockchain distinguishes itself from other Bitcoin Scaling Solutions with some key differentiators:

 - **Clarity Smart Contract Language**: Stacks introduces Clarity, a decidable, not Turing complete, smart contract language.
-Decidability is a significant property in Clarity, which means that the outcomes of executing any given smart contract can be known before actually running them on the blockchain.
-This is crucial for developers and businesses that need to guarantee the behavior of their applications in all circumstances.
+An example of the importance of decidability in the context of smart contracts, is that it is not possible for a Clarity call to run out of gas in the middle of a call.
+Also, because of its decidability, it is possible to get a complete static analysis of the call graph to get an accurate picture of the cost before execution.
 Clarity is designed to avoid common pitfalls in smart contract programming such as reentrancy attacks and unpredictable gas fees, which are prevalent in other blockchain ecosystems.
 - **Direct Reward Mechanism**: Through the PoX mechanism, Stacks does not burn the base cryptocurrency (Bitcoin, in this case) to achieve consensus.
 Instead, it uses these assets to reward participants, thus creating a direct economic linkage between Stacks' operation and Bitcoin's security model.
 This is a novel approach in blockchain architectures, which typically either use new tokens for rewards.

 Stacks introduces several technical innovations:

 - **Proof of Transfer (PoX)**: As mentioned, this is a variation of proof-of-burn but designed to recycle the energy and economic expenditure of Bitcoin’s proof-of-work by transferring BTC to support network consensus and smart contract execution on Stacks.
 This not only secures the network but also aligns the incentives across Bitcoin and Stacks.
-- **Native Integration of Bitcoin Finality**: The operations on Stacks are settled on the Bitcoin blockchain, meaning any operation that modifies the state of the Stacks blockchain (like transactions or smart contract executions) will ultimately be confirmed on Bitcoin.
-This leverages Bitcoin’s unmatched network security to secure a secondary layer where more complex operations can occur.
+- **Native Integration of Bitcoin Security**: The operations on Stacks are settled on the Bitcoin blockchain, meaning any operation that modifies the state of the Stacks blockchain (like transactions or smart contract executions) will ultimately be confirmed on Bitcoin.
 - **Microblocks and Anchor Blocks**: Stacks employs a new approach to block generation that includes both microblocks and anchor blocks.
 Microblocks allow for near-instant transaction processing, enhancing the user experience by providing rapid feedback on actions taken on the blockchain.
 Anchor blocks are produced periodically and include a hash reference to all the preceding microblocks, anchoring them indelibly into the history secured by Bitcoin’s blockchain.

 ![2](./2.png)